OpenTermsArchive/terms-types/README.md

 ### References

-It may also contain an optional `references` property which contains a map of related resources that may help to understand the purpose of this type, such as the discussions that led to the choice of this name.
+It may also contain an optional `references` property which contains a map of related resources that may help to understand the purpose of this type, such as legal definitions, or the discussions that led to the choice of this name.
 Each reference must have a name and a URL.

 ```json
 {